Azure/azure-cosmos-client-engine/docs/FFIAndMemorySafety.md

 This will generate two separate versions of the `FfiResult` struct, one for `i32` and one for `i64`.
 The Rust compiler handles this automatically, and the generated code is optimized to be as efficient as possible.
-However, the two versions of `FfiResult` are not the same size, nor do they have the same layout.
+Because the value is behind a pointer, the two versions of `FfiResult` are the same size and layout.
-The `i64` version of the struct will be larger than the `i32` version, and the layout of the fields may be different.

-The same happens in the C API, but in order to properly communicate the size and layout of the expected struct to the C caller, the `cbindgen` tool that generates our C header file must "monomorphize" the struct manually and embed a monomorphic version of the struct in the header file.
+However, `cbindgen` (the tool we use to generate the C header file) still generates separate structs.

 So, this C-compatible function: